KeystoneHQ/Keystone-developer-hub/research/cardano-qr-data-protocol.md

 ### Setup watch-only wallet by offline signer.
 In order to let a watch-only wallet collect information from blockchain, the offline signer should provide public keys to watch-only wallets which generate addresses from these keys and query info like balance from blockchain.

-In this case, offline signers will provide the public keys and derivation path. the UR Type called `crypto-hdkey` will be used to encode these data. and the derivation path will be encoded as `crypto-keypath` which defined in bc-ur.
-Also, a new UR type `crypto-multi-accounts` will be used if we want to import multiple accounts in one animated QR.
+In this case, offline signers will provide the public keys and derivation path. the UR Type called `crypto-hdkey` will be used to encode these data. and the derivation path will be encoded as `crypto-keypath` which defined in bc-ur.Also, a new UR type `crypto-multi-accounts` will be used if we want to import multiple accounts in one animated QR.

 #### CDDL for Key Path
 The following specification is written in Concise Data Definition Language [CDDL].